Restore your teeth with Tooth Implants

 Tooth injury and decay cause many people to suffer tooth loss.
 For several years, the only ways to remedy tooth loss was by getting dentures or dental bridges.
 Tooth Implants are the new and better solution to missing teeth.
 They are more stable, more comfortable, and more permanent.

 A tooth implant is an artificial tooth root that is placed into the gum area of the jaw.
 This fake “root” will hold a crown, a bridge, or even a permanent denture.
-Tooth implants are necessary for those who have lost teeth due to periodontal disease, injury, or any other reason.
+Tooth implants are necessary for those who have lost teeth due to periodontal disease, injury, or any other reason and a dentist in Lincoln, NE can help.

 Tooth Implant Benefits:

 Comfort – No one appreciates discomfort in the mouth.
 Tooth implants are designed to fit your mouth precisely and become a part of your mouth.
 Tooth implants that hold full or partial dentures secure do not allow moving the way removable dentures do, so they allow you to speak and eat with ease and confidence.
 This is only one of the tooth implant benefits.

 Confidence – As mentioned above, tooth implants, in their secure attachment, allow the wearer to eat and speak freely without hassle.
 There are no clicks or wobbles, no removal to eat or drink, and no glue or paste to secure them in the mouth.
 Tooth implants that hold full or partial dentures in place give you back your smile and self-esteem.